BP: 2021 to present

 In January 2025, BP announced that it planned to cut 4,700 staff and 3,000 contractors, more than 5% of its total workforce.

 In February 2025, BP declared that it would cut renewable energy investments and focus on increasing oil and gas production.
 The plans will see an increase in investment in the two fossil fuels of around 20% to $10 billion per year, while decreasing planned funding for renewables by more than £5 billion.

 The decision undermines the emissions and fossil fuel reductions targets set out in the Paris Climate Agreement, with Greenpeace UK stating that BP's decision to double-down on fossil fuel production was "proof that fossil fuel companies can't or won't be part of climate crisis solutions".
 BP's share price fell by 2% in the hours that followed the announcement.

 Bloomberg reported in May 2025 that rival Shell plc was considering an acquisition of BP.

 In July 2025, the company announced the appointment of Albert Manifold as its next chairman from 1 October 2025, replacing Helge Lund.
 In August 2025 the company announced its greatest oil and gas field discovery in the last 25 years.
 The discovery was in the Bumerangue prospect, located about 400 km offshore in Brazil's deepwater Santos Basin.

+In December 2025, BP announced the stepping down of Murray Auchincloss and the appointment of Meg O'Neill as its new chief executive effective from April 2026.
+She will be the first external hire and first female CEO of a major global oil producer.
+She will also lead the shift in focus back to oil and gas following Murray Auchincloss's resignation.
+The company also announced that Carol Howle would serve as interim CEO.

+In December 2025, the company announced it agreed to sell a 65 per cent stake in Castrol to Stonepeak for around $6 billion.
+As part of the deal, BP will retain a 35 per cent stake in the company for the next two years, after which it will be free to sell.
+BP said the proceeds will be used to reduce its debt.

+On 1 April 2026, O'Neill took up her post.
+O'Neill joined from Woodside Energy with a mandate to streamline the company's executive structure and accelerate oil and gas production growth.

+In May 2026, the company's board unanimously decided to remove Manifold from his post as chairman with immediate effect, due to 'serious' concerns about his conduct, including 'bullying' and 'overbearing' behaviour.
+Ian Tyler was appointed interim chair, and BP announced that it would begin a search for a permanent chair.